After OPEC cuts heavy oil, China teapot refiners pull U.S. supply to Asia

 Castleton Commodities International (CCI) also plans to ship 1 million barrels of an unknown heavy crude grade from the United States to China onboard the Suezmax tanker Erviken which is scheduled to load on Feb.
 20, according to one trader, a source in the shipping industry and shipping data.

-China's largest refiner Sinopec imported heavy crude from the U.S. Gulf late last year, a source with knowledge of the matter said, confirming an earlier Reuters story. [nL4N1E43HE]
+China's largest refiner Sinopec (600028.SS) imported heavy crude from the U.S. Gulf late last year, a source with knowledge of the matter said, confirming an earlier Reuters story.

-(Reporting by Liz Hampton in HOUSTON, Catherine Ngai in NEW YORK, Florence Tan and Mark Tay in SINGAPORE; Additional reporting by Jane Chung in SEOUL and Osamu Tsukimori in TOKYO; Editing by Christian Schmollinger)
+(Reporting by Liz Hampton in HOUSTON, Catherine Ngai in NEW YORK, Florence Tan and Mark Tay in SINGAPORE; Additional reporting by Jane Chung in SEOUL and Osamu Tsukimori in TOKYO)